 Explore the Point Arena – Stornetta Public Lands

 I wrote about the Stornetta Public Lands in another post.
 As one of the units of the California Coastal National Monument, try not to miss a quick trip here – if nothing else but to experience this section of rugged coastline.
 If your timing is right, the birds and the sea life can be fantastic.
+You could easily spend a few hours here hiking and taking in the abundant nature.

 Check out the Fort Bragg sea glass beach